TGA-Stock/NewBlack/NB_Task 2_Technical.md

 ### Display values for custom properties

-In order to give your properties custom names to be displayed in front ends, use [EditProductPropertyType]( /link):
+In order to give your properties custom names to be displayed in front ends, use the [EditProductPropertyType](Link):

 ```json
 {